CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 Due to
 practical cost concerns and the goal of initially minimizing complexity, we decided to load large datasets from a file with API access as a later feature.
-However, we designed the application such that the class loading the file could easily be replaced by a class loading from an API allowing for ease of transition later in development.
+However, we implemented the Strategy design pattern, which allows us to write more classes in the future that might have a different way of retrieving data, like retrieving data from an API or otherwise.

 A second design challenge was how to handle the Player-Team relationship: how much should a `Player`